🚀 Get 25% off your first month on any plan! Use code MINT at checkout 🚀

 Once the upload is complete, there are a couple of final steps in the Game Panel.

-1. Go to your Game Panel and navigate to the "Startup" tab.
+1. Go to your Game Panel and navigate to the "Server Version" menu.

-3. Make sure the correct Java Version is also selected on this page.
+3. Make sure the correct Java Version is also selected if prompted.

 4. For detailed, step-by-step instructions on how to do this, please follow our dedicated guide: How to Update Your Minecraft Server Version.